Black-backed Woodpecker (Picoides arcticus)

 Habitat

-The habitat of Black-backed woodpeckers is both early successional and old-growth forests comprised of both coniferous and mixed conifer species.
+The habitat of black-backed woodpeckers is both early successional and old-growth forests comprised of both coniferous and mixed conifer species.
 They seem to prefer lodgepole pines and, less commonly, red firs, white pines, and mountain hemlocks.
-They concentrate in recently burned forests and remain for several years (3 to 5) before leaving due to prey source decline.
+They concentrate in recently burned forests and remain for several years (3 to 5) before leaving due to food insect source decline.
 Their nests are typically found in large snags.
 The also tend to use edge habitats for nesting between coniferous forest and burns, bogs, meadows, or logged areas.
 Black-backed woodpeckers migrate long distances to forage on insects that attack burned trees and they reproduce at high levels when such recently burned forests are available.
-They are year-round residents and are typically found between 5,500 and 9,500 feet in elevation.
+They are year-round residents in the Sierra Nevada and are typically found between 5,500 and 9,500 feet in elevation.

 Conservation

-The black backed woodpecker is considered an indicator species for other snag-dependent species.
+The black-backed woodpecker is considered an indicator species for other snag-dependent species.
 Their core distribution is the central and northern Sierra and thus is extremely important for the entire California population.
-The Black-backed woodpecker depends upon "snag forests" and management prescriptions in the Sierra that steer away from salvage logging and adopt a landscape or regional planning scale will go a long way to ensure viability of the species.
+The black-backed woodpecker depends upon "snag forests" and management prescriptions in the Sierra that steer away from salvage logging and adopt a landscape or regional planning scale will help to ensure viability of the species.
 Land management that supports black-backed species viability in the long-term would include: reducing or eliminating salvage sales in prime woodpecker habitat; retaining all trees with potential nesting cavities; retention of all snags in logged areas; limiting insecticide use; and retaining a variety of dead and dying snags and downed trees for insect prey populations.

 Status

-The Black-backed woodpecker is a Management Indicator Species (MIS) for National Forests in the Sierra Nevada for snags within burned forests.
-The Black-backed woodpecker is dependent of post-fire, non-salvaged landscapes and therefore can be expected to be doing well in areas that have recently burned.
+Currently, the U.S. Forest Service lists the black-backed woodpecker as a Management Indicator Species (MIS) for National Forests in the Sierra Nevada for snags within burned forests.
+The Black-backed woodpecker is dependent upon post-fire, non-salvaged landscapes and therefore can be expected to be doing well in areas that have recently burned.

 Scientific Research